LiorAtari/devops-project/README.md

 # DevOps Project - Develeap

-This repository contains everything you need to deploy a Python web application on Google Kubernetes Engine (GKE) using Terraform, Helm, and ArgoCD.
+This repository contains everything you need to deploy the Python web application on Google Kubernetes Engine (GKE) using Terraform, Helm, and ArgoCD.

 ## Project Structure